Mercateo/rest-schemagen/README.md

     .subResource(p -> p.getSubResourceInResource()), SubResourceClass.class)
     .forCall(Rel.SELF, r -> r.getSomething(id));
 ```
 Note, that all calls have properly typed return values.
-So you have code completion, call hierarchy and all other feature you are used to have in your IDE.
+So you get code completion, call hierarchy and all other features you are used to have in your IDE.

 Responses will look like this:
 ```json